skelpo/UserManager/README.md

 ### Email

 This service uses [SendGrid](https://sendgrid.com/) to send account verification and password reset emails.
-The service access your API key through another environment variable called `SENDGRID_API_KEY`.
+The service accesses your API key through another environment variable called `SENDGRID_API_KEY`.
 Set that and you should be good to go.

 You can run the service and access its routes through localhost!